Learning through play...

 Toddler (18months - 3 years)

 The toddler class is geared toward children 18 months - 3 years (children can enroll as soon as they are 18 months old, provided there is space in the class).
-We meet on EITHER Wednesday OR Friday (two separate classes) from 8:45 - 11:15.
-Children enjoy community snack, which is brought by parents on a rotating basis.
-Our schedule includes outside time, circle time, and free choice time; we end the school day with an additional outside time.
-The parent follows his/her own child for the duration of the class time.
-Parents also participate in a community clean-up at the end of the free choice time.
+We offer two classes on Wednesdays or Fridays from 8:45am - 11:15am.
+It is the perfect introduction to playing with similar aged children while a parent is with them.
+Our schedule includes outside time, circle time, snack time (bring from home) and free choice time; we end the school day with an additional outside time and a closing song.
+The parent/guardian follows his/her own child for the duration of the class time.
+Parents/Guardians also participate in a community clean-up at the end of the free choice time.
 Monthly parent meetings provide valuable speakers on relevant topics pertaining to parenting and education as well as teacher instruction.

 AM Class (3-4 years)

-The PM class for children ages 4-5 years old and is taught by Miss Megan.
-They attend Monday through Thursdays 11:45am-2:15 with parents working one day each week.
+The Pre-K class for children ages 4-5 years olds.
+They attend Monday through Thursdays 11:45am-2:15pm with parents working one day each week.
 Children bring their own lunches and eat at outside time.
 At school they enjoy outside play, circle time, and free choice time.
 Children also work on self regulation, letter, number and color recognition as well as handwriting skills in our weekly Handwriting without Tears program.
-Parents assist the teacher with fun enriching activities.
-They plan the activities with other parents at the parent meeting the second Tuesday of the month.
+Parents assist the teacher with fun enriching activities, including planing sensory or art activities with other parents at the parent meeting the second Tuesday of the month.
 Parents learn how to help children get along and work through daily challenges.
 The purpose of the class is to acquaint parent with the various stages of development of the preschool child to recognize the importance of play, and learn parenting methods.
 Parents will develop their skills as teachers and primary educators for their children in the preschool setting and at home.
 Instruction will be given using a laboratory for learning and practicing parenting skills.

 Adult School Component